Lucinda L. Combs: Establishing the first women's hospital

-Although medical attention had arrived in Peking about ten years prior, through the London Missionary Society's appointment of William Lockhart, for the most part, medical services were not extended to women.
-Sex segregation consequently restricted women from seeking medical care from men.
-After writing a letter expressing her desire to open a hospital to serve native Chinese women, the Philadelphia branch of the WFMS congregated at the General Executive Committee meeting in May 1874.
-During their meeting, they agreed to set aside a $2000 fund toward the establishment of a hospital for women and children in Peking.
-The land on which the hospital and residence building would be built was procured in December 1874.
+Although medical attention had arrived in Beijing about ten years prior, through the London Missionary Society's appointment of William Lockhart, for the most part, medical services were not extended to women.
+Sex segregation restricted women from seeking medical care from men.
+After writing a letter expressing her desire to open a hospital to serve Chinese women, the Philadelphia branch of the WFMS congregated at the General Executive Committee meeting in May 1874.
+During their meeting, they agreed to set aside a $2000 fund toward the establishment of a hospital for women and children in Beijing.
+The land for the hospital and residence building was procured in December 1874.

 The first patient treated in the Peking Woman's Hospital was a Chinese woman who had fallen and sustained a foot injury.
 After treating her, Combs recalled that the family was very grateful to her.
-In the five months following its completion in November 1875, the hospital received 18 patients.
+In the five months following its completion in November 1875, the hospital treated 18 patients.
 Founding the first women's hospital in China gave Combs a platform to advocate for medical training and education for women and for the improvement of sanitary and hygiene practiced in relevant medical facilities.
-Although hesitant at first, the Chinese population in Peking soon came to appreciate the medical help provided by a female physician.
+Although hesitant at first, the Chinese population in Beijing soon came to appreciate the medical help provided by a female physician.

 Community care

-During the building of the hospital, Combs served the Chinese women in their homes while learning and mastering the language.
-She made 198 home visits throughout her first year and treated 37 patients, some over several weeks.
+During the building of the hospital, Combs treated Chinese women in their homes while learning the language.
+She made 198 home visits and treated 37 patients during throughout her first year in Beijing.
 In her first year, she prescribed for 314 cases.
-In addition to providing medical care, Combs made an effort to convert the women whom she served to Christianity.
-Her marriage to Andrew Strittmater led to her relocation to Jiujiang.
-There, Combs took on the work of a physician and missionary, Miss Mason, who was leading the medical work in Jiujiang but had returned to the United States after becoming very ill.
-Combs treated countless patients in Jiujiang as well in addition to many cases in the outskirts of the city.
+In addition to providing medical care, Combs made an effort to convert her patients to Christianity.

+Combs' marriage to Andrew Strittmater in 1877 led to her relocation to Jiujiang.
+There, she took on the work of the physician and missionary, Miss Mason, who was leading the medical work in Jiujiang but had returned to the United States after becoming very ill.
+Combs treated many patients in Jiujiang and the surrounding area.
 Combs's medical experience and skill helped ease the transition of leadership following Miss Mason's quick illness.